Skip to content

 await new Promise((r) => setTimeout(r, 5000));

-Browsers need time to process each action.
-Add short waits between interactions that modify the page:
+Desktop environments need time to process each action.
+Add short waits between interactions that modify the screen:

 computer.click(400, 300) # Click a dropdown